-They are mostly active during the day, hunting small insects such as spiders, crickets, flies, termites etc. When they are out hunting and find prey, they have the interesting habit of wagging their abdomens, almost as if they are excited having found their prey.
-The workers have very long scythe shaped jaws, and after seizing their prey quickly deliver a sting which renders the victim immobile.
-It is then taken back to the nest to be consumed, however if they already have enough food the prey will be left stored in a chamber, frozen by the sting, and eaten at a later date.
+They are mostly active during the day, hunting small insects such as spiders, crickets, flies, termites, etc. When they are out hunting and find prey, they have the interesting habit of wagging their gasters, almost as if they are excited having found their prey.
+This vibrating action consists of a series of short, rapid, lateral movements, the action of doing this is believed to be the ants assessing the load distribution across its legs in case a hunting jump proves necessary.
+The workers have very long scythe-shaped jaws, and after seizing their prey quickly deliver a sting, the venom from which renders the victim immobile.
+It is then taken back to the nest to be consumed, however, if they already have enough food the prey will be left stored in a chamber, frozen by the sting, and eaten at a later date.

-They also have the fascinating ability to jump!
-This action has three purposes: they use this ability to help catch their prey, to escape from possible predators, and to attack when their nest is disturbed.
+They also have the fascinating capability to jump!
+This action has three purposes: they use this ability to help catch their prey, escape from possible predators, and to attack when their nest is disturbed.
 The average distance covered in a jump is 8 - 10 cm, nearly ten times their size!

 This species will also frequently produce gamergates (mated fertilized workers); however, these gamergates are inhibited from laying eggs while a functioning queen is present.
-If the colonies queen dies then a gamergate will take over the egg laying.
+If the colonies queen dies then a gamergate will take over the egg-laying.
 Hence colonies of this species are in effect immortal.
 Colonies that are headed by gamergates will notably also frequently produce normal winged alates.

-In captivity their nest enclosure should ideally be kept between 24 - 28°C, however in the winter months the night temperature can be allowed to fall to 15°C for short periods.
+In captivity their nest enclosure should ideally be kept between 24 - 28°C, however, in the winter months, the night temperature can be allowed to fall to 15°C for short periods.
 They like humid conditions inside their nest of around 70 - 80% RH, but in providing this humidity try and avoid condensation droplets.
-Ideally their foraging area should follow the conditions of their natural habitat and be humid at night, but less so during the day.
+Ideally, their foraging area should follow the conditions of their natural habitat and be humid at night, but less so during the day.